YHhaoareyou/vite-single-spa-ts-root-config/README.md

 We hope this example would help anyone who are facing similar problems & make contributions to the developer communities of both single-spa and Vite!

-*Here is the branch of the webpack-to-vite migration of the project we are actually working on: https://github.com/wasedatime/wasedatime-web/tree/feature/vite*
+*PS.
+Here is the branch of the webpack-to-vite migration of the project we are actually working on: https://github.com/wasedatime/wasedatime-web/tree/feature/vite*

 ## How?